Thursday I entered in my first hackathon, Enova’s No Limit Code’em. I partnered with my friend Vaib, a fellow Starter League student.

 The No Limit Code’em Tournament started at midnight.
 SamVaib won the first hand, and then the second hand, and then a third hand.
 We didn’t enter any of the test tournaments.
 I was surprised the bot worked, and more so that we had moved into second place in the tournamnet.

-After two rounds at the top of our tables, we made the mistake of fixing something that broken.
+After two rounds at the top of our tables, we made the mistake of trying to improve something that clearly wasn’t broken.
 We decided to tell SamVaib to double his bet if he had a full-house or better.
 Things went downhill quickly.
-We had no idea what went wrong.
-We were only winning hands where everyone else folded.
+The only hands we were winning were hands where everyone else folded.

-We tried to ease the bleeding by manually entering the card to drop.
+We tried to ease the bleeding by manually telling the bot what to do.
 After about 15 hands we realized it was little use the other bots were too fast to keep up with.
-We made it into the final round, but never won a hand from there.
-Having a sizable amount of chips from our wins in the first and second round, we were able to hold on to Fourth Place.
+Our vast early lead helped us make it into the final round, but never won a hand from there.
+By simply playing not to loose chips, we were able to hold on to Fourth Place.

 Other class notes